COMMONLY ASKED QUESTIONS

-We are a small animal practice, and so we do not typically handle animals such as cows, horses, goats, pigs, and sheep.
+We are a small animal practice, and so we do not handle animals such as cows, horses, goats, pigs, and sheep.

 Unfortunately, we do not have on-site or mobile capabilities.
 There are a few mobile clinics who operate in Salem during weekday hours.
 You can find contact info for them on our resources page.

-We are able to accept all major credit cards, debit cards, cash, and CareCredit.
+We are able to accept all major credit cards, debit cards, cash, Scratchpay, and CareCredit.
 Payment is due at the time of service.

 If your pet is being hospitalized, we ask for the low end of the estimate the doctor gave you as a deposit.
 If your total is less than expected, we refund you what wasn’t used.
 If your total is more than your deposit, we let you know how much of a balance there is.